 A. Find the call number in the library catalog CLIO.
-Go to the Library Location.
+Go to the CLIO Location Guide.

 Q. How do I check out library materials?

-A. Your Columbia ID is your library card and you check out materials at the library service desk.
-In the main library, Butler, the service desk is located on the third floor (one flight up from the entrance level).
+A. Your Columbia ID is your library card and you check out materials at the library circulation service desk.
+In Butler Library, the service desk is located on the third floor (one flight up from the entrance level).
 There is also a self-checkout machine located at the circ desk.

 Q. How long is the loan period for library materials?

 A. It varies.
-Many books circulate for a semester at a time.
+Many books circulate for several months (semester loan) at a time.
 Items on reserve might only circulate for two hours at a time.
 Ask when you check it out or see our loan policies.

 Q. How do I see what I have checked out or renew library materials?